pub trait SystemCallEvm: ExecuteEvm {

 ) -> Result<ExecResultAndState<Self::ExecutionResult, Self::State>, Self::Error>

-👎Deprecated since 0.1.0: Use system_call
+👎Deprecated since 0.1.0: Use system_call instead

 fn transact_system_call_finalize( &mut self, system_contract_address: Address, data: Bytes, ) -> Result<ExecResultAndState<Self::ExecutionResult, Self::State>, Self::Error>

-insteadTransact the system call and finalize.
+system_call insteadTransact the system call and finalize.

-Internally calls combo of transact_system_call
+Internally calls combo of transact_system_call and finalize functions.

 Sourcefn transact_system_call_with_caller_finalize(